mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 consumes 300 tons and 1,200 Power points.
 Its gravity well extends 1,200,000 kilometres and costs MCr360.

-Exotic technology

 JUMP FILTERS

-An advanced modification inserted between a ship’s computer and its sensor suite, jump filters search for very specific traces created by expended fuel and broken jump envelopes in order to track the direction and location of a ship’s jump.
+An advanced modification inserted between a ship's computer and its sensor suite, jump filters search for very specific traces created by expended fuel and broken jump envelopes in order to track the direction and location of a ship's jump.
 With detailed analysis, this allows a prediction of which star system a ship has jumped to.